matthewmoto/atmega_a7105/README.md

 ## Serial Mesh Interface ##
 This is the firmware for the A7105 Serial Mesh Interface.
 This firmware
-runs on the mesh node connected to the Halloween 2015 scene controller
+runs on a Pro Mini (or other Arduino) connected to a host machine via in FTDI serial interface.

-and allows the software on that machine to communicate with the effects
+The Serial interface runs at 115200 baud and the serial\_mon.sh script can be used with an argument (e.g. /dev/ttyUSB0) to start communicating with the node.
+This is the most useful example and is the actual bridge firmware used for my Halloween 2015 Prop Controller script (there is a Python library that sits on the serial port and talks to the mesh).

-mesh network via a simple serial interface.
+See the Hook-Up instructions in the comments of the sketch for help getting this connected if you aren't using the Pro Mini shield.

-Note: All Serial commands return either the specified "Response:" response defined below or the universal error response that looks like this: `"ERROR,ERROR_ID,MSG\r\n"`
+NOTE: All Serial commands return either the specified "Response:" response defined below or the universal error response that looks like this: `"ERROR,ERROR_ID,MSG\r\n"`

 Where `ERROR_ID` is a non-zero integer defined below and `MSG` is a contextually helpful